mmucklo/dbal/UPGRADE.md

 # Upgrade to 4.4

+## Marked `PostgreSQLPlatform::getDefaultColumnValueSQLSnippet()` as internal

+The `PostgreSQLPlatform::getDefaultColumnValueSQLSnippet()` method has been marked as internal.

 ## Deprecated dropping unnamed constraints

 Passing unnamed foreign key constraints as part of the `$droppedForeignKeys` argument of the `TableDiff` constructor